 Can I reprint your recipe or photos on my site or blog?

 I’m always interested in working with brands whose products I like and can wholeheartedly recommend!
-I’d love to discuss working as a product ambassador or recipe developer for you, writing sponsored posts, reviews, or giveaways, or how you can advertise on this blog.
+I’d love to discuss being a product ambassador or recipe developer for you, writing sponsored posts, reviews, or giveaways, or how you can advertise on this blog.

-If you are interested in working with me or have questions about ads or anything else on the blog, please send an email to dietdessertdogsATgmailDOTcom.
+If you are interested in working with me or have questions about ads or anything else on the blog, please send an email to rickiATrickihellerDOTcom.
 Thanks so much!

 Any other questions?

 I’d love to hear from you.
-Please feel free to leave a comment on the blog or email me at dietdessertdogs AT gmail DOT com.
+Please feel free to leave a comment on the blog or email me at rickiATrickihellerDOTcom.
 While I do my best to get back to all emails, it’s now at the point where I honestly can’t keep up any more.
 I apologize if you sent me an email and I didn’t respond.
 If it’s important and you don’t hear back from me within a week, please don’t be shy about sending me a gentle reminder!

 Disclaimer: I am not a doctor, therapist or scientist.
 All information on this site expresses my own personal ideas and experiences.
 I’m sorry, but I am unable to diagnose or provide medical advice.

 Never miss a post–or a comment from The Girls!
-Click here to subscribe to Diet, Dessert and Dogs via email. (“We love subscribers, Mum. . . almost as much as treats!”)
+Click here to subscribe to Diet, Dessert and Dogs via email. (“We love subscribers, Mum. . . almost as much as we love treats!”)